Liu Xiang (hurdler): 2004 Olympics

 In May 2004 at an IAAF Grand Prix race in Osaka, Japan, Liu managed to beat Allen Johnson with a personal best record time of 13.06 seconds.
 He improved even further at the 2004 Athens Olympics.
 Although he was not considered a favourite for the event, he won the Olympic final by some distance to pocket the gold medal with 12.91 seconds, tying the world record set by Colin Jackson 11 years before.
 This was a new Olympic record and was almost three tenths of a second faster than the runner-up Terrence Trammell.
-The performance had Liu the sixth man to run under 13 seconds for the event and was China's first men's Olympic gold medal in a track and field event.
-On top of this, it defied the traditional thinking that Asian athletes could not compete in sprint events at the top level.
+The performance had Liu become the sixth man to run under 13 seconds in the event and was China's first men's Olympic gold medal in a athletics event.
+On top of this, he defied the belief that Asian athletes could not compete in sprint events at the elite level.
 He said that his gold medal "changes the opinion that Asian countries don't get good results in sprint races.
 I want to prove to all the world that Asians can run very fast."

 Liu, a 21-year-old East China Normal University student at the time of victory in Athens, became the target of a bidding war among commercial sponsors.
 The Chinese Track and Field Association limited him to four such deals.

 Liu finished the season with four of the year's ten fastest clockings.
 Reaching 17 finals in the 60-metre indoor and 110-metre outdoor hurdles, he lost just two, both to American Allen Johnson.